 Early Life and Education

 James S. Tisch was born on January 2, 1953, in Atlantic City, New Jersey.
-He graduated from Suffield Academy in 1971 and earned a Bachelor of Arts degree in economics from Cornell University.
-He furthered his education by obtaining an MBA from the Wharton School of the University of Pennsylvania.
+His father, Laurence Tisch, co-founded Loews Corporation in 1946 with his brother Preston Robert Tisch.
+James graduated from Suffield Academy in 1971 and earned a B.A. from Cornell University and an M.B.A. from the Wharton School of the University of Pennsylvania.

 Rise to Success